DuPont de Nemours (DD) vs. Its Rivals Financial Analysis

-DuPont de Nemours (NYSE: DD) is one of 18 publicly-traded companies in the “Plastics materials & resins” industry, but how does it weigh in compared to its rivals?
-We will compare DuPont de Nemours to related companies based on the strength of its profitability, institutional ownership, analyst recommendations, dividends, valuation, risk and earnings.
+DuPont de Nemours (NYSE: DD) is one of 18 public companies in the “Plastics materials & resins” industry, but how does it contrast to its rivals?
+We will compare DuPont de Nemours to similar companies based on the strength of its analyst recommendations, earnings, profitability, institutional ownership, risk, valuation and dividends.

-DuPont de Nemours pays an annual dividend of $1.20 per share and has a dividend yield of 1.4%.
-DuPont de Nemours pays out 35.7% of its earnings in the form of a dividend.
-As a group, “Plastics materials & resins” companies pay a dividend yield of 1.8% and pay out 48.0% of their earnings in the form of a dividend.
-DuPont de Nemours has raised its dividend for 1 consecutive years.

 Profitability